-Using simple initial shapes for drawing a rose has been the traditional way of learning to draw.
+Using simple initial shapes for drawing a rose has been the traditional way of learning to draw this beautiful flower.
 In our tutorial, we also use a grid frame to make the first step of sketching a rose’s outlines easier to position it on the canvas.
-Successfully learning how to draw a rose takes practice, patience, and a bit of information about the parts of this beautiful flower.
+Drawing rose flowers takes practice, patience, and a bit of information about the parts of this beautiful flower.

 For practicing we provide a free downloadable PDF template with step-by-step drawing instructions.
 Keep in mind that each time you repeat your rose flower drawing exercise, you’ll be getting better and better.
 It is very similar to how small children learn to write letters.
 If you managed to learn how to write then you already know the system – repeat, repeat, repeat…